 The Fellowship experience will be tailored to the Foundation’s needs and will include a wide range of substantive assignments including reviewing grant proposals, organizing and conducting site visits and researching topics related to the Foundation’s grantmaking interests.

 To be considered for the Fellowship, each candidate must submit a cover letter, a short essay discussing why the Fellowship opportunity is appealing, a detailed resume and two letters of recommendation.
 Please also indicate how you learned of the position.
-These materials should be combined into one pdf document for submission and are due no later than 5:00 PM EST on January 4, 2017.
-A Fellow will be selected by mid-April 2017.
-Email application materials to email@example.com.
+These materials should be combined into one PDF document for submission and are due no later than 5:00 PM EST on January 10, 2018.
+A Fellow will be selected by mid-April 2018.
+Application materials should be emailed to firstname.lastname@example.org.
 Letters of recommendation may be submitted as part of the application or sent separately via email or regular mail.

 Successful candidates for this Fellowship will have a graduate degree and/or several years work experience in the nonprofit sector.
 Excellent writing skills and sufficient computer competency to carry out assigned projects are essential.
 A demonstrated desire to work in public service or the nonprofit sector is also important, as the Foundation views the Fellowship to be a valuable early career opportunity.
 The selection process is anticipated to be highly competitive.